smok-serwis/smok-client/docs/how-to-start.rst

 .. autofunction:: smokclient.pathpoint.to_type

 If the first letter is `r`, then the type of the pathpoint is declared by the second letter.
-This pathpoint will be called a *reparse* pathpoint The rest represents an expression, where other pathpoint are taken in brackets and the resulting expression is evaluated.
+This pathpoint will be called a :term:`reparse` pathpoint The rest represents an expression, where other pathpoint are taken in brackets and the resulting expression is evaluated.
 This is called a reparse pathpoint, and you don't need to deal directly with them.
-You just need to provide the non-reparse, ie. *native* pathpoints.
+You just need to provide the non-reparse, ie. :term:`native` pathpoints.

 Both of these calls (ie. `on_read` and `on_write`) must return a Future that will complete